-Punta Trettu Kite Center is official VDWS kite school, the International Watersport Association.
-VDWS has identivied the Kite Levels in a Kite Learning Scale composed by the here under 7 kite levels:
+Punta Trettu Kite Center Sardinia is official VDWS kite school, the International Watersport Association.
+VDWS has identivied a Kite Learning Scale composed by the here under 7 kite levels:

 - Kite Level 1: Safety Basics, Getting Ready, Start Kite Flying, Take Off

 - Kite Level 2: Kite Flying, Kite Relaunch, Bodydrag

 - Kite Level 3: Waterstart, Going Downwind for a short distance